Is there an energy price cap for business?

 The energy price cap is reviewed every three months - February, May, August, and November.
 The new price cap is also implemented every three months - April, July, October, and January.
 According to Ofgem, the next round of price cap reviews will take place on the following dates:

-• February 25, 2025 – period April 1, 2025, to June 30, 2025
+• February 25, 2026 – period April 1, 2026 to June 30, 2026

-• May 26, 2025 – period July 1, 2025, to September 30, 2025
+• May 27, 2026 - period July 1, 2026 to September 30, 2026

-• August 27, 2025 – period October 1, 2025, to December 31, 2025
+• August 26, 2025 - period October 1, 2026, to December 31, 2026

 What is the business energy price cap?

 There is no business energy price cap.
-The complexity of commercial energy contracts and the difference in usage between businesses means that a cap on business energy rates would be difficult to set up.
+The complexity of commercial energy contracts and the difference in usage between businesses mean that a cap on business energy rates would be difficult to set up.

-Unlike households - where most use gas and electricity for the same things but at different levels - the difference in how and when businesses use energy can be huge.
+Unlike households, where most use gas and electricity for the same things but at different levels, the difference in how and when businesses use energy can be huge.

 Although a fish and chip shop and a car mechanic both need electricity, how and when they use this power is completely different.
 This is why there are no ‘off-the-shelf’ options for businesses and contracts need to be tailored to meet individual needs.